tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--scan-target-id UUID`: Only summarize alerts from the specified scan targets, defaults to all.
+* `--scan-target-id UUID`: Only summarize alerts from the specifiedscan targets, defaults to all.
 * `--help`: Show this message and exit.

 ### `zanshin summary alert_following`